Azure/azure-docs-sdk-dotnet/api/overview/azure/microsoft.azure.webjobs.extensions.storage-readme-pre.md

 ms.service: webjobs
 ---

-# Azure WebJobs Storage Blobs and Queues client library for .NET - Version 5.0.0-beta.5
+# Azure WebJobs Storage Blobs and Queues client library for .NET - version 5.0.0-beta.5

 This extension provides functionality for accessing Azure Storage Blobs and Queues in Azure Functions.
 This package is a metapackage created for backwards compatibity.
 Using `Azure.WebJobs.Extensions.Storage.Blobs` and `Azure.WebJobs.Extensions.Storage.Queues` directly is recommended.